Kyrenia: Architecture

-Kyrenia Castle at the east end of the old harbour is a spectacular site.
-The castle dates back to Byzantine times and has served the Byzantines, Crusaders, Venetians, Ottomans, and British.
-Within its walls there is a 12th-century chapel containing reused late Roman capitols, and a shipwreck museum.
+Kyrenia Castle at the east end of the old harbour dates back to Byzantine times and has served the Byzantines, Crusaders, Venetians, Ottomans, and British.
+Within its walls is a 12th-century chapel containing reused late Roman capitols, and a shipwreck museum.
 Huge round towers that the Venetians built in 1540 occupy the corners.
-These strengthened the castle against the artillery of the time..
+These strengthened the castle against the artillery of the time.